 Before the operation, the certified surgical technologist (CST) prepares the operating room (OR) by supplying it with the proper supplies and instruments.
-Other preoperative duties include adjusting and testing equipment, preparing the patient for surgery, helping to connect surgical equipment and monitoring devices.
+Other preoperative duties include adjusting and testing equipment, preparing the patient for surgery, and helping to connect surgical equipment and monitoring devices.
 The CST is the first member of the OR team to transition into the sterile role (perform a surgical hand scrub and put on a sterile gown and gloves).
-The CST prepares the sterile set up for the appropriate surgical procedure, accounts for all items to be used for the surgery (sponges, needles, instruments, etc.), and assists other members of the sterile team as they transition into the sterile role.
+The CST prepares the sterile setup for the appropriate surgical procedure, accounts for all items to be used for the surgery (sponges, needles, instruments, etc.), and assists other members of the sterile team as they transition into the sterile role.

 During the operation, CSTs have the primary responsibility for maintaining the sterile field and anticipating their surgeon's needs.
 In order that surgery may proceed smoothly, CSTs possess an understanding of the surgery being performed so they may pass instruments and provide needed items in a prompt and efficient manner.
 CSTs prepare suture material, dispense medications, prepare specimens, and account for all items used in surgery (sponges, needles, instruments, etc.).
 CSTs may assist the surgeon with maintaining visibility through retraction of tissue and sponging or suctioning of fluid.

 After the operation, CSTs are responsible for accounting for all items used in surgery (sponges, needles, instruments, etc.), applying dressings, patient care in preparation for transport, post-procedure instrument care, and preparing their assigned OR for subsequent cases.